slds-lmu/paper_2019_iml_measures/paper/paper.md

 instead of best fitting model, you get pareto front. maybe example is not so relevant.

+## Show with tree how an additive model is formed with 1st ALE approx

+Show all 1st ALE and for one prediction the explanation?

 ## Tune xgboost gbtree/gblinear
 One dataset?
 Shows how many different solution and tradeoffs you get within xgboost